Equal Opportunity Statement

 The Associate Degree in Nursing program is committed to ensuring that otherwise qualified students with disabilities are provided reasonable accommodations.
 Students with disabilities who wish to request these accommodations must contact the Disability Resources Department (DRD) to determine eligibility for services prior to the start of the program.
 While the process can be initiated at any time, reasonable accommodations cannot be implemented until eligibility has been formally established with DRD.
 The Disability Resources Department can be reached at 707-527-4278.
 Information about the department can be found on their web page at: http://drd.santarosa.edu

-Since degrees of ability vary widely among individuals, the Associate Degree in Nursing program is committed to creating access to qualified individuals with a disability using a case-by-case analysis.
+Since degrees of ability vary widely among individuals, the Associate Degree in Nursing program is committed to creating access to qualified individuals with a disability using a case-by-case analysis, however, students must be able to achieve program curriculum objectives as approved by the California Board of Registered Nursing for safe patient care.
 The program remains flexible with regard to the types of reasonable accommodations that can be made in the college’s classrooms, labs, and clinical settings.
 Students with disabilities are invited to offer suggestions for accommodations that have worked in the past.
 Accommodations made will specifically address the limitations of the disability.
 Our belief is that accommodation should be tailored to individual situations.
-The process for determining the type of reasonable accommodation in the clinical setting shall be determined by the Disability Resources Department and Associate Dean of the ADN program.
+The process for determining the type of reasonable accommodation in the clinical setting shall be determined by the Disability Resources Department and the Director of the ADN program.